 Per Alberta’s online patient handout, “Meniscus surgery removes or fixes the cartilage (meniscus) between the bones in the knee.”
 It is commonly required for athletes or adults over the age of 65, and usually done with arthroscopic surgery, meaning that “your doctor put a lighted tube – called an arthroscope or scope – and other surgical tools through small cuts (incisions) in your knee.”

 Such a surgery can obviously leave you feeling tired for quite a while, and many sources warn that full recovery may take up to six months.
 Just like any other arthroscopic surgery, meniscus surgery carries a number of post-op risks like blood clots, swellings of the area, as well as infections.
 This is why it is particularly important to sleep and rest well after meniscus surgery.
-For that, here are our top eight tips.
+For that, here are our top eight tips on how to sleep after a meniscus injury.

 How to sleep after meniscus surgery?